How to grow herbs at home

 • Dill, the light, aromatic flavour of both leaf and seed enhances fish, lamb or rice dishes and again is an annual that likes free-draining soil.

-• Savory is aromatic with peppery taste, the leaves are great with grilled fish and lamb, likes dry soil.
+• Savoury is aromatic with peppery taste, the leaves are great with grilled fish and lamb, likes dry soil.

 • Sorrel, the young leaves taste good in salads and soups, and can be used as a meat tenderiser, Sorrel Likes rich moist soil.